-The financial crisis of 2007-9 in the U.S. and Europe (the Crisis) led to widespread acceptance of the idea that financial stability should be added to inflation as a policy objective of central banks, however.5 The Crisis was the most significant period of global financial instability in more than seventy years.
+of central banks, however.
+The Crises was the most significant period of global financial instability in more than seventy years.
 Post-crisis analyses by the IMF, the Financial Stability Board, the Basel Committee on Banking Supervision and other respected experts have concluded that one of the causal factors was the failure to adequately monitor and control systemic financial risks.
 Banking system stability monitoring focused on the risks in individual institutions failed to consider that a build-up of macroeconomic risks and vulnerabilities could adversely impact a number of institutions simultaneously, posing systemic risk.

 The Crisis underscored the need for relevant national authorities, primarily central banks, to improve surveillance systems to detect, at their incipient stages, the build-up of macroeconomic risks, vulnerabilities or threats that could jeopardize financial system stability.
 At the same time, it became recognized that the traditional interest rate tool needed to be supplemented with another policy instrument to deal with the additional policy objective.
-Thus, macroprudential policies were seen as the solution to the Tinbergen dictum which states that in order to achieve a certain number of policy objectives, you need at least as many policy instruments.
+Thus, macroprudential policies was seen as the solution to the Tinbergen dictum which states that in order to achieve a certain number of policy objectives, you need at least as many policy instruments.
 Timely macroprudential policy measures can then be taken, alone or in concert with other policy actions, to avert, dampen or mitigate periods of instability or crisis.